Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Abstract

 \section{Abstract}

-Creating reinforcement learning agents that generalise effectively to new tasks is a key challenge in AI research.
-This paper introduces Fracture Cluster Options (FraCOs), a multi-level hierarchical reinforcement learning method that achieves state-of-the-art performance on difficult generalisation tasks.
-FraCOs identifies patterns in agent behaviour and forms options based on the expected future usefulness of those patterns, enabling rapid adaptation to new tasks.
-In tabular settings, FraCOs demonstrates effective transfer and improves performance as it grows in hierarchical depth.
-We evaluate FraCOs against state-of-the-art deep reinforcement learning algorithms in several complex procedurally generated environments.
-Our results show that FraCOs achieves higher in-distribution and out-of-distribution performance than competitors.
+Developing reinforcement learning agents that can generalise effectively to new tasks is one of the main challenges in AI research.
+This paper introduces Fracture Cluster Options (FraCOs), a multi-level hierarchical reinforcement learning method designed to improve generalisation performance.
+FraCOs identifies patterns in agent behaviour and forms temporally-extended actions (options) based on the expected future usefulness of those patterns, enabling rapid adaptation to new tasks.
+In tabular settings, FraCOs demonstrates effective transfer and improves performance as the depth of the hierarchy increases.
+In several complex procedurally-generated environments, FraCOs consistently outperforms state-of-the-art deep reinforcement learning algorithms, achieving superior results in both in-distribution and out-of-distribution scenarios.